-MTH 98: Math Literacy II
+MTH 98: Math Literacy

-Introduces normal distribution and regression/curve fitting.
-Covers modeling, graphing and solving of linear and quadratic equations.
-Introduces problem solving with linear systems of equations.
+This is a survey course in mathematics for students in the liberal arts and other non-science majors.
+Introduces concepts from arithmetic, algebra, and introductory statistics.
 Explores how to clearly communicate sophisticated arguments supported by quantitative evidence using spreadsheets, words, tables, graphs, and mathematical equations, as appropriate.
 Supports collaborative learning through class group interaction.
-TI-83 or TI-84 calculator required.